rainshowerLabs/sothis/README.md

 - `--filename`(optional): Name of our output file.
 The default filename is formatted as: `address-{}-slot-{}-timestamp-{}.json`.
 - `--path`(optional): Path to our output file.
 The default path is the current directory.

 Once you are done tracking the slot, terminate the process via a `SIGTERM` or a `SIGINT` (ctrl-c), which will terminate execution and write the file.
+Keep in mind that sothis will check once per new block if you tried to terminate it.
+If no new block are produced on the source_rpc, sothis will not terminate and nothing will be written if you force close it.

 `sothis --mode track --source_rpc http://localhost:8545 --contract_address 0x1c479675ad559DC151F6Ec7ed3FbF8ceE79582B6 --storage_slot 0 --filename siuuu.json --path ~/Desktop
 `